 Equipment

-- A 10-inch skillet (25 cm) is perfect for small flatbread.
-Use any frying pan or skillet that fits your preferred size of flatbread.
+- 10.25-inch cast iron skillet – Or any frying pan or skillet that fits your preferred size of flatbread.

 Ingredients